TypQxQ/kTAMV/README.md

+# kTAMV - Klipper Tool Alignment (using) Machine Vision
+kTAMV builds on TAMV, https://github.com/HaythamB/TAMV and on CVToolheadCalibration that is also a adaptation of TAMV but for IDEX printers.

+This is a non working development as of 14/11/2023.

+TODO: Add more indo based on below and TAMV.

 # Automatic toolhead offset calibration using computer vision for Klipper

 CVToolheadCalibration is an extension for IDEX printers running klipper that adds functionality to calibrate toolhead offset using a USB microscope/webcam.
 With this extension you can easily calibrate the toolhead offsets.